tfpf/ScrollableContainers/README.md

 You can use `ScrollableFrameTk` to reduce headaches.
 It automatically handles horizontal and vertical scrolling, and doesn't break when the window is resized.
 If the window is wider than its contents, the latter will be horizontally centred.
-Also, scrolling the mouse wheel vertically scrolls the window.
+Also, scrolling the mouse wheel vertically scrolls the window; if shift is held down, it horizontally scrolls the window.
+Two-finger swipe gestures on the touchpad can also be used to scroll horizontally and vertically.

 This project is not connected with [the `ScrollableFrame` PyPI package](https://pypi.org/project/ScrollableFrame/).